-We understand there is a lot of information from various national, state, and local agencies being circulated.
 Our professionals are proactively advising clients to help navigate COVID-19 directives and opportunities.
 In addition, DWC wishes to help our clients and communities find valid information during the pandemic.
 We’ve gathered important COVID-19 business and employer resources to help you stay abreast of issues and directly access the most reliable sources.
 We will keep this page updated as changes occur.
+You can also stay up-to-date via our BLOG.

 DISASTER LOAN ASSISTANCE

 Small Business Administration (SBA) Funding for Small and Medium-Sized Businesses.
-The SBA has expanded its funding programs for the coronavirus pandemic.
 There are two programs available to help businesses with disaster relief – the revised Economic Injury Disaster Loan (EIDL) and Paycheck Protection Program (PPP).
 Both programs can be used, however they are not intended for the same purpose.
 Additional conditions and amendments may apply.

 We are ready and available to help our clients provide accurate information for efficient processing of your PPP loan and loan forgiveness applications through your bank.
 Contact your DWC representative if you received a PPP loan.